Posts

 Image

-A third of women experience migraines associated with menstruation, most commonly when premenopausal.
-A third of the nearly 20 million women who participated in a national health survey reported migraines during menstruation, and of them, 11.8 million, or 52.5%, were premenopausal.
-The analysis was conducted by researchers at Georgetown University Medical Center and Pfizer, Inc., which makes a migraine medication.
+MIGRAINES IN WOMEN: CAUSES AND TREATMENTS A third of the nearly 20 million women who participated in a national health survey reported migraines during menstruation, and of them, 11.8 million, or 52.5%, were premenopausal.
+The analysis was conducted by researchers at Georgetown University Medical Center and Pfizer, Inc., a company that manufactures a migraine medication.
 Because of the underuse of medications to help treat or prevent menstrual migraines, investigators wanted to understand how common menstrual migraines were and which groups of women could most benefit from potential therapies.
-The study will be presented on April 16 at the American Academy of Neurology 2024 Annual Meeting in Denver.
-"The first step in helping a woman with menstrual migraine is making a diagnosis; the second part is prescribing a treatment; and the third part is finding treatments patients are satisfied with and remain on to r...
+The study will be presented on April 16 at the 2024 Annual Meeting of the American Academy of Neurology in Denver.
+"The first step in helping a woman with menstrual migraine is making a diagnosis; the second part is prescribing a treatment; and the third part is finding treatments patients are satisfied with and remain on to reduce disability and improve quality ...